NexarDeveloper/stock-locator-tool/README.md

 ## Styling

-Without diving into the code or for use with the NPM package there is a `styles` attribute on the `GpaTool` component for customization.
+Without diving into the code or for use with the NPM package there is a `styles` attribute on the `StockLocatorTool` component for customization.
 Without this attribute the tool will default to a light theme and the _Inter_ font.
 The fields are listed below:

 | Field        | Type              | Description                                                                                                                                                                          | Default |
 | ------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |